-9. Redeemable units
+10. Redeemable units

-Redeemable units transactions include amounts representing unit subscriptions, unit redemptions, undistributed net income, undistributed realized gains (losses) on sale of investments and derivatives and unrealized appreciation (depreciation) in value of investments and derivatives.
+Redeemable units transactions include amounts representing unit subscriptions, unit redemptions, undistributed net income, undistributed realized gains (losses) on the sale of investments and derivatives and unrealized appreciation (depreciation) in the value of investments and derivatives.
 Units are redeemable at the end of any month.
 The Fund generally has no restrictions or specific capital requirements on the subscription and redemptions of units.
-In accordance with the objectives and the risk management policies outlined in note 11, the Fund endeavours to invest the subscriptions received in appropriate investments while maintaining sufficient liquidity to meet redemptions, such liquidity being managed by investing the majority of assets in investments that can be readily disposed.
-The following table summarizes the changes in the number of units during the year:
+In accordance with the objectives and the risk management policies outlined in note 14, the Fund endeavours to invest the subscriptions received in appropriate investments while maintaining sufficient liquidity to meet redemptions, such liquidity being managed by investing the majority of assets in investments that can be readily disposed.
+The following table summarizes the changes in the number of redeemable units for the year: